User Condition

 A User Condition consists of three parts:

 - Comparator: The comparison operator that defines the relation between the comparison attribute and the comparison value.
+See the available comparators here.

 - Comparison value: The preset value to which the comparison attribute is compared.
-Depending on the comparator, could be a string, a list of strings, a number, a semantic version, a list of semantic versions or a date.
+Depending on the comparator, can be a string, a list of strings, a number, a semantic version, a list of semantic versions or a date.

-Comparison Attribute
+Comparison attribute

 A property of your user (e.g. email address, geographic location).
-Your application should pass the attribute values (e.g. [email protected], Europe) to the ConfigCat SDK as a User Object.
+Your application should pass the attribute values (e.g. '[email protected]', 'Europe') to the ConfigCat SDK as a User Object.

 There are 3 predefined attributes.
 Additionally, you can define your custom attributes as well:

-Comparison attribute name | Description |
+| Comparison attribute name | Description |

-Identifier | Usually, it is a unique user identifier in your application. |
+| Identifier | Usually, it is a unique user identifier in your application. |

-Email | The e-mail address of your user. |
+| The e-mail address of your user. | |

-Country | Might be useful for testing a new feature only in one country. |
+| Country | The location of your user.
+Might be useful for testing a new feature in specific countries only. |

-Custom | Define any attribute (e.g. OS version ), by typing its name into the textbox. |
+| Custom | Any additional attribute (e.g. OS version).
+Can be defined by typing its name into the textbox. |

-Comparison Value
+Comparison value

 Comparator